p1p13/p1p13.github.io/_posts/2024-02-16-matryoshka-representation-learning.markdown

 - For every $$ m \ \epsilon \ M $$, MRL enables each of the first m dimensions of embedding vector, $$ z_{1:m} \ \epsilon \ R^m$$ to be independently capable of being a transferrable and general purpose representation of the data point.

 - Usually $$ M $$
-  consists of having until representation size hits a low dimenstional bottleneck.
+  consists of halving until representation size hits a low dimenstional bottleneck.

 - Suppose we are given a labelled dataset:
     $$D= \{(x_1,y_1),...,(x_N,y_N) $$